• Home

 This will depend on the location and length of the workshop.

 • On the longer workshops, generally 5-7 days, the session will start with an introductory meeting and either an AM or PM shoot depending on what time that particular workshop begins.
-Each morning will have an AM shoot, then you will have the opportunity to eat and fill up with caffeine.
-There may be a class sessions or two on these longer workshops and will generally be worked into the early afternoon while the light isn't good for shooting.
+Each morning will have an AM shoot, then you will have the opportunity to eat and fill up with caffeine (or nap).
+There may be a class session or two on these longer workshops and will generally be worked into the early afternoon while the light isn't good for shooting.
 In the late afternoon you will find yourselves once again back out in the field for an evening and sunset field shoot.
 After this shoot, the evening will be yours to do with as you wish -- eat, socialize, download, process images - or dare say, even sleep.
-In more remote locations there may be an attempt to include one night shoot during the workshop - although there's no guarantee conditions will be suitable for a night shoot on every workshop.
+In more remote locations there may be an attempt to include one night shoot during the workshop - although there's no guarantee conditions will be suitable for a night shoot on any given workshop.

 • These are the general outlines for most NCPW programs.
 Some workshops and seminars may deviate from this pattern a bit depending on the amout of activities planned, the information presented and the need for travel during the workshop.